Israel Defense Forces: Regular service

 National military service is mandatory for all Israeli citizens over the age of 18, although Arab (but not Druze) citizens are exempted if they so please, and other exceptions may be made on religious, physical or psychological grounds (see Profile 21).
-The Tal law, which exempts ultra-Orthodox Jews from service, has been the subject of several court cases as well as considerable legislative controversy.
+The Tal law exempted ultra-Orthodox Jews from service.
+In June 2024, Israel's Supreme Court unanimously ruled that Haredi Jews were eligible for compulsory service, ending nearly eight decades of exemption.
+The army began drafting Haredi men the following month.

 Until the draft of July 2015, men served three years in the IDF.
-Men drafted as of July 2015 and later will serve two years and eight months (32 months), with some roles requiring an additional four months of Permanent service.
+Men drafted since July 2015 serve two years and eight months (32 months), with some roles requiring an additional four months of Permanent service.
 Women serve two years.
 The IDF women who volunteer for several combat positions often serve for three years, due to the longer period of training.
 Women in other positions, such as programmers, who also require lengthy training time, may also serve three years.

 Many Religious Zionist men (and many Modern Orthodox who make Aliyah) elect to do Hesder, a five-year program envisioned by Rabbi Yehuda Amital which combines Torah learning and military service.

-Some distinguished recruits are selected to be trained in order to eventually become members of special forces units.
-Every brigade in the IDF has its own special force branch.
+Some distinguished soldiers are selected to be trained to eventually become members of special forces units.
+Every brigade in the IDF has its special force branch.

-Career soldiers are paid on average NIS 23,000 a month, fifty times the NIS 460 paid to conscripts.
+Career soldiers are paid on average NIS 23,000 a month.
+Conscripts are paid according to four tiers based on their positions.
+Frontline soldiers receive NIS 3,048 a month, other combat soldiers receive NIS 2,463, combat support soldiers receive NIS 1,793, and administrative soldiers receive NIS 1,235.

-In 1998–2000, only about 9% of those who refused to serve in the Israeli military were granted exemption.
+In 1998–2000, only about 9% of those who refused to serve in the Israeli military were granted an exemption.

 Permanent service

 Permanent service is designed for soldiers who choose to continue serving in the army after their regular service, for a short or long period, and in many cases making the military their career.
-Permanent service usually begins immediately after the mandatory Regular service period, but there are also soldiers who get released from military at the end of the mandatory Regular service period and who get recruited back to the military as Permanent service soldiers in a later period.

 Permanent service is based on a contractual agreement between the IDF and the permanent position holder.
-The service contract defines how long the soldier's service would be, and towards the end of the contract period a discussion may rise on the extension of the soldier's service duration.
-Many times, regular service soldiers are required to commit to a permanent service after the mandatory Regular service period, in exchange for assigning them in military positions which require a long training period.

-In exchange for the Permanent service, the Permanent service soldiers receive full wages, and when serving for a long period as a permanent service soldier, they are also entitled for a pension from the army.
-This right is given to the Permanent service soldiers in a relatively early stage of their life in comparison to the rest of the Israeli retirees.